mailgun/godebug/README.md

 godebug
 -------

+A debugger for Go.

+### How it works

+`godebug` uses source code generation to instrument your program with debugging calls. [go tool cover](http://blog.golang.org/cover) takes a similar approach to code coverage.
+When you run `godebug -w`, it parses your program, instruments function calls, variable declarations, and statement lines, and outputs the resulting code somewhere (currently either stdout or  in place over your original files).
+When you run this modified code, assuming you put a breakpoint somewhere, you can step through it and inspect variables.
+Coming later: evaluate arbitrary Go expressions and write to variables.

+### Status

-`godebug` is a code-generation-based debugger for Go.
-It is currently in alpha stage -- expect problems.
+`godebug` is currently in alpha stage -- expect problems.
+In particular, support for multiple goroutines is not yet finished.

 ### Installation: